ohn582/Cybersecurity-Social-Engineering-Testing-Project/README.md

 ---

-## 🎯 Project Objectives
+## 🎯 Project Goal

-Create and test a simulated phishing campaign Configure an email sending profile in GoPhish
-Create a phishing email template
-Build a landing page for the simulation
-Create a test user and target group
-Launch and monitor a phishing campaign
-Review campaign results through the GoPhish dashboard Understand how phishing and social engineering can lead to credential compromise Document the setup, testing process, and results
+The goal of this project was to understand how phishing and social engineering attacks work by creating a simulated phishing campaign using GoPhish in a controlled environment.
+I configured a test email account, created a phishing email template and landing page, launched the campaign against a dummy user, and monitored the results through the GoPhish dashboard.
+The project helped demonstrate how phishing emails can be used to influence users and potentially lead to credential theft or unauthorized account access.

 ---